-If you’re slowly turning your home into a haven for tropical plants, the birds nest fern is a must-have plant.
+The birds-nest fern is a must-have plant if you’re slowly turning your home into a haven for tropical plants.
 This lush, leathery-leaved fern finds its home in humid environments naturally.
-Still, it can easily become a brilliant flush of green indoors or out.
+Still, bird’s nest ferns can easily become a brilliant flush of green emerging from a central rosette indoors or out.
 Does this sound enticing?
-If so, read on to learn all about the bird’s nest fern and how to care for it!
+If so, read on to learn all about the bird’s fern and how to care for it!

 - Garden Safe Slug & Snail Bait

 |Common Name(s)||Birds nest fern, Bird’s nest fern, Bird’s-nest fern, ō-tani-watari, tani-watari, Crow’s nest fern, Nest fern, Bird’s nest spleenwort, Wild birdsnest fern, New World birdsnest fern|

 |Scientific Name||Asplenium antiquum, Asplenium australasicum, Asplenium nidus, Asplenium serratum|

 |Water||Moist but not wet soil, water around base of plant|

 |Fertilizer||Balanced liquid fertilizer, diluted to half or less strength|